bendahl/galene_deployment/doc/USER.md

 and should be read carefully.

 ## Terminology
-The following list contains a few keywords that are used throughout the document in order to prevent confusion.
+The following list explains some basic terms that are used throughout the text.

 - _Automation Solution / IaC Tool_